Employment-based immigrationFrom F-1 / OPT / STEM OPT to EB-2 or EB-3: How to Move Forward Without Losing Status in 2026

 A good backup plan does not mean randomly spraying applications across unrelated categories.
 It means you have at least two structural layers of protection.
 First, an early employer-sponsored path while the position and worksite are still stable.
 Second, a parallel review of realistic alternatives if H-1B fails or if the PERM sequence is clearly longer than the lawful-status runway you still have.

 For some people, that means reviewing NIW if the profile is already stronger than average.
-For others, it means analyzing cap-exempt environments if the career path and market realities support that route.
-For others, it means separating the employer-sponsored strategy from consular sequencing if adjustment timing will not open soon enough.
-A strong backup plan does not promise magic.
-It removes the most dangerous setup of all: a strategy built on one lottery and one hope that “we will somehow make it in time.”
+For others, it means analyzing cap-exempt options if the career path and market realities support that route.
+In some cases, it also means considering consular processing if an adjustment filing window is unlikely to open soon enough.
+A strong backup plan does not promise an easy solution.
+It reduces dependence on a single lottery result and avoids a strategy based only on the hope that timing will somehow work out.

 Frequently asked questions about F-1, OPT, STEM OPT, PERM, H-1B, and the I-485 filing window